 Many students seek some form of financial aid to help meet their college expenses.
 Students seeking college degrees, diplomas and most certificates may qualify for state or federal assistance.
-Individuals taking continuing education coursework, certain curriculum certificate programs, and special credit majors (undeclared or non-degree seeking) are not eligible to receive state or federal grants or loans.
+Individuals taking continuing education coursework, certain curriculum certificate programs, and special credit majors (undeclared or nondegree seeking) are not eligible to receive state or federal grants, or alternative loans.

-Financial aid programs are available in the form of scholarships, grants, and work study programs.
-Financial Aid in Student Services can provide you with specific information.
+Financial aid programs are available in the form of scholarships, grants, and work-study programs.
+Financial Aid can provide you with specific information.
 You can qualify for financial aid if you are: